medewitt/staninside/README.md

 the raw Stan code allows users to directly interact with the code and update it based on their needs.

-One issue that staninside seeks to solve is the prohibation by CRAN of manipulating a user’s files:
+One issue that staninside seeks to solve is the prohibition by CRAN of manipulating a user’s files:

 > Packages should not write in the user’s home filespace (including